Lesson PlansBack to lesson plans archive February 1, 2017

 NOTE: There is a great deal of information on the internet about the invasive species in many areas and countries as well as maps where the organisms are invasive.
 Students can eventually compare their findings to the previously collected data.

-- Have your students read the PBS NewsHour story “Lionfish Invasion” and ask your students what fact struck them the most.
+Activity 3: Have your students read the PBS NewsHour story “Lionfish Invasion” and ask your what facts struck them the most.
 Perhaps how a house pet soon became a predatory threat?
+Ask students if their local pet store carries lionfish.
+I would bet they do.
 The fact that lionfish release 30,000 eggs every few days?
 How is the lionfish invasion a global problem?
 How could countries work together to try to come up with solutions?

 Ed Wren teaches AP Environmental Science, Marine Biology and Animal Behavior at Bronx High School of Science in New York City.
 He has been teaching for 15 years and is currently a master teacher fellow for Math for America.